Isotron

 Isotron is the trade name for a shortwave antenna marketed by Bilal Co. for use as an amateur radio transmitting antenna for restricted spaces.
 It is physically short as compared to a dipole antenna for a given frequency.
-It consists of a coil placed between two angled sheet metal plates.
 The bandwidth of the Isotron is quite narrow as compared with a dipole antenna.
 This is most pronounced on the lower frequency bands.

+Theory of operation

+A Isotron antenna is electrically resonant by using only two components: a large coil in series with the capacitive plates.
+Its design is electrically the same of a 1/2 wave dipole.